mayasaffron/Kaur-Health/testing.md

 ![ All products and services ](readme_materials/testing_screenshots/user_stories_products(1)).png)

 Originally I toyed with the idea of having the product and service count clickable links and sectioning the page so that the user would be taken to a products section if they clicked the product count link to 'products' and the same for services.
 However, this proved to be bad UI, as when and if the user chose to sort the products, the sections would make things very messy and hard to contain.
-- It was through this boolean field, that i was als able to filter down to just the services.
+- It was through this boolean field, that I was also able to filter down to just the services.
 I simply added some code to my views and template so that just the services would be displayed when a user clicks on the services.
 I opted to distinguish services from products in a few ways;
 1) Adding a consistent banner in each of the services' descriptions # picture
-2) When a service is added to the users bag, the success message will clearly state that the user has just added a service and should read the terms and conditions carefully.
+2) When a service is added to the user's bag, the success message will clearly state that the user has just added a service and should read the terms and conditions carefully.
 3) On the order receipt, I have again stated, which of the items are services and that the user should therefore read the terms and conditions.

 | AS A/AN     | I WANT TO BE ABLE TO ... | SO THAT I CAN... |